-- sudden pain or trouble moving your hip, wrist, or back; > - kidney problems--urinating less than usual, blood in your urine, swelling, skin rash, unusual breath odor; > - liver problems--stomach pain, itching, dark urine, jaundice (yellowing of the skin or eyes);
+- sudden pain or trouble moving your hip, wrist, or back;

+- kidney problems--fever, rash, nausea, loss of appetite, joint pain, urinating less than usual, blood in your urine, weight gain;

+- liver problems--stomach pain, itching, dark urine, jaundice (yellowing of the skin or eyes);

 - low magnesium--dizziness, fast or irregular heart rate, tremors (shaking) or jerking muscle movements, feeling jittery, muscle cramps, muscle spasms in your hands and feet, cough or choking feeling; or

 - new or worsening symptoms of lupus--joint pain, and a skin rash on your cheeks or arms that worsens in sunlight.

 Taking this medicine long-term may cause you to develop stomach growths called fundic gland polyps.
 Talk with your doctor about this risk.